-Find out as much as you can about the company you’re interviewing with.
-Study the company’s website; know the company’s history, mission, and values – these will tell you a lot about what they’re hoping to see in YOU as a potential employee.
+Find out as much as you can about the company you're interviewing with.
+First, visit one of their locations prior to your interview.
+This will give you a snapshot of the operations as well as a customer perspective.
+Take notes and feel free to discuss your experience during the interview.
+Study the company’s website; know the company’s history, mission, and values - these will tell you a lot about what they're hoping to see in YOU as a potential employee.

-Also, know your own numbers – ALL of them – and be prepared with a few stories of your personal track record of success.
-You will likely be asked open-ended questions like “When did you face a tough decision or problem, and how did you handle it?” – be sure to have SPECIFIC examples to give including the problem, your actions, and the results, not just general answers like “We worked harder”.
-Tell them about your successes, and exactly what you did to create them.
+Be ready to discuss your numbers/measurables in current or previous positions - ALL of them - and be prepared with a few stories of your personal track record of success.
+You will likely be asked open-ended questions like “When did you face a tough decision or problem, and how did you handle it?” – be sure to have SPECIFIC examples to give including the problem, your actions, and the results, not general answers like "We worked harder".
+Tell them about your successes, and exactly what you & your team did to create them.
+Be careful not to take all the credit- companies are far more interested in how you can motivate your team to accomplish results- no single person can make a difference without getting team members to buy in.

 Be likeable!
 Making a great first impression and establishing a real connection is everything.
-Smile, make eye contact, be energetic and enthusiastic, sit forward in your chair, use the interviewer’s name….
-Be yourself, but be the best version of yourself you possibly can.
+Smile, make eye contact, be energetic and enthusiastic, sit forward in your chair, use the interviewer's name....
+Be yourself, but be the best possible version of yourself.

 Be sure to dress appropriately.
-Wear your best professional-looking suit – you want to look like you could be on the cover of a magazine.
+Wear your best professional-looking suit - you want to look like you could be on the cover of Business Today magazine.
 You only get one chance to make a great first impression!

-• Answer interview questions directly, stay on topic, and don’t ramble.
+• Answer interview questions directly & concisely, stay on topic, and don’t ramble.

 • Your cell phone should be turned off and out of sight.